grame-cncm/faustdoc/src/tutorials/summation.md

 };
 ```

-## Fix-Point Sliding Sum
+## Fixed-Point Sliding Sum

 While the previous solution works very well with typical signals over practical time spans, the roundoff error continues to grow slowly.
-To avoid a gradual loss of precision, we can use a fix-point encoding of the samples, so that the subtraction after delay is always exact.
+To avoid a gradual loss of precision, we can use a fixed-point encoding of the samples, so that the subtraction after delay is always exact.
 Let's say that we want a sliding sum of 10 values between 0 and 1.
 We know that this sum will never exceed \(2^4\)​​​.
 We could therefore use up to 27 bits (31-4) to code the fractional part of values.

 The conversions are straightforward.
 To convert floating-point values to fix-point we can use the following expression: `*(2^27):int`.
 To convert back from fix-point to floating-point we can use the inverse expression: `float:/(2^27)`.